Get More COVID Data

 Child Care Information for Families

-- Families can research licensed child care programs on the OCCL website.
-This information includes hours of operation, Star level if applicable, and ages served.
+- Families can search for child care programs using the map below; this information includes hours of operations, Star level if applicable, and ages served.

 - Additionally, Children & Families First (CFF) provides AccessCare, a FREE referral program to help families find licensed & legally operating child care options in Delaware.
 Purchase of Care (POC) participants are eligible for enhanced services, including support to find child care openings.
 Please call 800-734-2388 or search the childcare database at www.cffde.org/accesscare.